 - Regardless of how much a landlord has banked, no rent increase may exceed the current AGA plus 3.0%.

+- A landlord may not implement a rent increase that uses banked amounts in consecutive years

-- A landlord may not implement a rent increase that uses banked amounts in consecutive years or more than three times during a tenancy.
+- A landlord may not implement a rent increase that uses banked amounts more than three times during a tenancy.

 - Banked rent increases do not transfer to a new owner when a property changes hands.